remix-run/examples/google-analytics/README.md

 This example shows how to use Google analytics with Remix.

-First you have to get the Google analytics ID and add that key in the [.env.example](./.env.example) file.
+- Copy `.env.example` to `.env`
+- Configure your Google Analytics ID in the `.env` file (read from the `entry.server.tsx` file)
+- Run the project

 Check [app/root.tsx](./app/root.tsx) where page tracking code is added.
 For tracking events check [app/routes/contact.tsx](./app/routes/contact.tsx) file.

+The Google Analytics tag is disabled in "development", you can enable it during your test, but make sure to only enable tracking in production.

 ## Related Links